datafold-dev/datafold/README.rst

 It is highly recommended that the tools inspect and format the code *before* the code is committed to the git history.
 The tools alter the source code in a deterministic way, meaning each tool should only format the code once to obtain the desired format.
-None of the tool should break the code or alter its behaviour.
+None of the tool should break the code.

 The most convenient way to set up the tools is to install the git commit-hooks via `pre-commit <https://pre-commit.com/>`__ (installs with the development